There are three main reasons leading to the dramatical fall of Joomla market share, including target audience, positioning, and politics.

 - Responsive Virtuemart Responsive Flower Online Shop with Joomla version 3.1.0

-- Why should open online bookstore with Virtuemart book store template?
+- Why should open an online bookstore with Virtuemart book store template?